pandaeater-dotcom/AccessAlly-Assesment/README.md

 Enter patient list (single space between numbers): 2 4 9 2 3 9 7 3
 ```
 Alternatively, you can find a few lines of commented code at the top of the file, which reads text files.
 Simply uncomment and edit the file name

+Both solutions have been put through all the test cases.
+To resolve any queries or issues with input or otherwise, please contact me at **r24rames@uwaterloo.ca**
+Thank you for your consideration